-- Support telehealth services with one-time grants for behavioral health providers who provide rehabilitative services to purchase equipment and training supports to enhance telehealth services.
+- Support telehealth services with one-time funds for behavioral health providers who provide rehabilitative services to purchase equipment and training supports to enhance telehealth services.
 This activity enhances and strengthens HCBS as this service minimizes wait times for behavioral health services and affords individuals to receive services from their home thereby reducing mental disability and restoring beneficiaries to their best functional level.
 In addition, statewide access to services is made available to individuals who require the services of a specialist.
-The use of telehealth technology has been widely utilized by providers who are either directly providing HCBS or who are providing non-HCBS clinical services to individuals who are also receiving HCBS services. - Provide for technical assistance to implement assisted outpatient therapy (AOT) for enhanced outpatient treatment for individuals in the civil court system who experience serious mental illness.
+The use of telehealth technology has been widely utilized by providers who are either directly providing HCBS or who are providing non-HCBS clinical services to individuals who are also receiving HCBS services. - o April 2022 Update: No update at this time. - Provide for technical assistance to implement assisted outpatient therapy (AOT) for enhanced outpatient treatment for individuals in the civil court system who experience serious mental illness.
 AOT is the practice of providing outpatient treatment under civil court order to individuals with serious mental illness who have demonstrated difficulty engaging with treatment on a voluntary basis.
-This activity increases access to less restrictive treatment options and community settings and supports the functioning of individuals who may be concurrently enrolled in HCBS or who may be eligible for these services in the future. - Fund scholarships to expand the number of certified peer specialists (CPS) in Pennsylvania to ensure a strong workforce in mental health service settings.
+This activity increases access to less restrictive treatment options and community settings and supports the functioning of individuals who may be concurrently enrolled in HCBS or who may be eligible for these services in the future. - o April 2022 Update: No update at this time. - Fund scholarships to expand the number of certified peer specialists (CPS) in Pennsylvania to ensure a strong workforce in mental health service settings.
 Peer support services are included in Pennsylvania's state plan under Rehabilitative Services.
 Offering scholarships for Peer Specialist Certification training enhances and strengthens HCBS as this service reduces mental disability and restores beneficiaries to their best functional level supporting participation in HCBS.
 COVID-19 paused training and certification for peer specialists for nearly a year, resulting in a reduced subset of the HCBS workforce.
-This initiative will include a commitment of 2 years of service within the
+This initiative will include a commitment of 2 years of service within the Commonwealth.

-Commonwealth.
 To become a CPS in Pennsylvania, individuals must complete a two-week course.
 Once certified, the CPS may be employed by several mental health organizations and their services may be billed to Medicaid.